I began writing novels around 1985. The first one was called Lord and Master and was

 The previous work (published 2013) is a continuation of Eddie Collins’s incredible story.
 He’s moved from SOCO to the Major Crime Unit where his irascible nature takes him into battle with a notorious Leeds gang and a close call with a gun pointing at his head.
 This novel is entitled Black by Rose.

-I published Sword of Damocles in August 2015.
-You’d expect him to be a little volatile, a little acidic… well, you’re right.
-And this time he’s dealing with a corpse in a burnt-out car.
+Sword of Damocles came next in August 2015.
+This time he’s dealing with a corpse in a burnt-out car.
 It looks like a suicide, but it doesn’t take Eddie long to realise it’s much more than that.
-This story is entangled with the main plot; it’s a crime that goes back thirty years and it stretches Eddie in more ways than one.
+This story is entangled with the main plot that reaches back thirty years and it stretches Eddie in more ways than one.
 You’d also expect there to be other things happening in Eddie’s life, and you’d be right there too.

 One thing that stands out for me more than all the other comments, is how people are really shocked by the ending.
 I hope you will be too.

 Two more stories came along in early 2017.
-The Note is a short story (not as short as The Lift), and has at it’s heart a death threat that Eddie receives.
-I know what getting one of those feels like.
-It’s really not pleasant.
-You can’t help feeling victimised just for doing your job.
-And on top of that, it’s damned scary.
-Of course you can’t admit that at the time – we’re men, and we laugh in face of death.
+The first was a novella called The Note is a short story (not as short as The Lift), and has at its heart a death threat that Eddie receives.
+I know what getting one of those feels like; you feel victimised just for doing your job.
+And it’s damned scary but you can’t admit that because we’re men, and we laugh in face of death.
 Pfft.
-Like all my Eddie short stories, it’s written in first person so you can get right inside Eddie’s mind and see things the way he does for a while.
+Like all my Eddie novellas, it’s written in first person so you can get right inside Eddie’s mind and see things the way he does for a while.

 The second story was Ledston Luck.
 I can’t tell you how much I loved writing this book.
 Actually I can, and you can find more here.
 But it gave me a buzz the likes of which I’ve seldom encountered before.
 It launched very well indeed, and has earned Best Seller status with Amazon, and scored some wonderful reviews.